Thomas Todd: Military

-At the age of 16, Todd joined the Continental Army as a private with a cavalry company from Manchester, Virginia in the final months of the American Revolutionary War.
-After only six months of battle, he returned home and enrolled in Liberty Hall Academy (now Washington and Lee University) in Lexington, Virginia, graduating in 1783.
+In 1781, the 16 year old, Todd joined the Continental Army as a private with a cavalry company from Manchester, and thus participated in the final months of the American Revolutionary War.
+After only six months of battle experience as the Siege of Yorktown ended, he returned home, then traveled westmard to Lexington where he enrolled in Liberty Hall Academy (now Washington and Lee University) and graduated in 1783.